Court Examines Missouri Gov. Eric Greitens' Cellphone In Criminal Case

 The governor, a former Navy SEAL and a rising Republican star, stands accused of taking the photo and then threatening to release it if the woman spoke of their affair.
 Greitens has admitted they had an extramarital relationship.

 The data from his phone and email were extracted for the felony invasion of privacy trial, which begins Thursday with jury selection.
-According to Missouri law, invasion of privacy includes creating an semi-nude or fully nude image without a person's consent, while he or she is expecting privacy.
+According to Missouri law, invasion of privacy includes creating a semi-nude or fully nude image without a person's consent, while he or she is expecting privacy.

 "The examiner taped yellow paper over the windows in the doors to a courtroom before sitting down at a desk and beginning to extract data from the governor's cellphone," reported The St. Louis Post-Dispatch.